 While you are participating in the course, I’ll coach you and help you gain clarity on where you currently are in your recovery journey.
 I’ll help you create a picture of where you would like to be in your recovery 12 months from now, and I will coach you to overcome what’s stopping you from getting to your goal.
 Right now for everyone interested in learning what recovery after stroke coaching is all about, you will get a seven-day free trial to decide if it’s the right fit for you.

 So take advantage of the seven-day free trial now by clicking the link below if you’re watching on YouTube, or by going to recoveryafterstroke.com/coaching.
 If you are listening online, and now it’s on with the show.
 Deborah Stathis.
 Welcome to the podcast.

 Thank you.
 Thank you so much.

-I’ve been kind of following your work for a little while and every time I saw one of your posts on social media, I thought wow this, I’ll be honest, I thought this chick has a similar point of view to me has a similar kind of idea.
+I’ve been following your work for a little while and every time I saw one of your posts on social media, I thought wow this, I’ll be honest, I thought this chick has a similar point of view to me, and has a similar kind of idea.